Louisiana drivers facing fines for lapsed insurance getting some relief

 The reset will happen gradually.
 While the OMV is dealing with an older system the cases will be handled one at a time until everything can be moved to a newer system.

-"We're going to hopefully get these cleared for you and get you back on the rod without this burden on your back," said Casey.
+"We're going to hopefully get these cleared for you and get you back on the road without this burden on your back," said Casey.

 The OMV now has more people answering phones and people can take care of their fines in person at an OMV office with an appointment, instead of only over the phone.
 Once the bill becomes law, people who are currently on a payment plan will get an email with an addendum to their contract reflecting the new amount.